alibabacloud-howto/image-search-workshop/README.md

 ## Tips
 After many searches you will find that the results are not always meaningful.
-For example you will get 20 results even if you search with a picture of an object that doesn't exist in the database (in fact, the value "20" is hardcoded in the demo source code).
+For example you will get 20 results even if you search with a picture of an object type that doesn't exist in the database (in fact, the value "20" is hardcoded in the demo source code).
 This is a limitation of this API, and there is no simple solution.
 The absolute value of the score doesn't help (unless you search with the exact same picture as a registered object), only its relative value can be used for sorting results.